ArzhelaR/quadopt-gnn-rl/README.md

-The aim of this project is to provide an environment to implement Reinforcement Learning algorithms that aim to topologically modify a 2D mesh.
+The aim of this project is to provide an environment to implement Reinforcement Learning algorithms that aim to topologically modify a quadrangular 2D mesh.
 More specifically, we implement the work of *A. Narayanana*, *Y. Pan*, and *P.-O. Persson*, which is described in "**Learning topological operations on meshes with application to block decomposition of polygons**" (see [arxiv article](https://arxiv.org/pdf/2309.06484.pdf)